alphagov/government-service-design-manual/service-manual/digital-by-default/scope-of-the-standard.md

 * completely new and/or being redesigned?
 * processing (or likely to process) more than 100,000 transactions every year?
 * the responsibility of a central government department, agency or non-departmental public body?
-* being launched in April 2014 or after?

 If you have answered **yes** to all of these then the service must meet the standard before it can go live.